Legal name change

 Notes

-• If you were born in Rhode Island, you can also call the clerk’s office in the city or town where you were born to ask about obtaining a certified copy of your birth certificate from their office.
+If you were born in Rhode Island, you can also call the clerk’s office in any city or town to ask about obtaining a certified copy of your birth certificate from their office.

 Obtain a background check report